perltidy/perltidy/t/snippets/README.md

 make test
 ```

+## A typical example

+Suppose we fix a bug reported as RT #834567, and this bug only occurs when
+the parameter -xyzzy is used.
+Then we do the following:

+- Add a file rt834587.in with the smallest possible test script
+- Add a file rt834587.par with one line '-xyzzy'.
+You can skip this
+step if there are no special parameters.
+- Enter 'make' and follow the directions
+- Enter .RUNME.sh if everything looks good
+- Look at the packing list file and verify that the new script is at the end.
+You
+should see names for two cases, 'rt834587.def' and 'rt834587.rt834587', the first
+corresponding to running with default parameters and the second with '-xyzzy' parameter.
+- You can cd up one directory and run perl on that snippet file as a quick check
+- Go up to the git root directory and run 'make test' to verify that all
+snippets are still working correctly

 ## How to clean up a .par file

 The '.par' parameter files are just .perltidyrc files, and they can be quite